SuperCelmar/mwpluv2/USER_FLOW_DOCUMENTATION.md

     - Shows "Récupération de l'analyse correspondante..."
     - Waits for document to be rendered
     - 1 second delay before fade out
+  - Reads `enrichment.progress.zones`, `.municipality`, and `.document` plus the artifact render flags to guard each transition; if Step 3 copy is not available for the branch (RNU), it reuses Step 2 messaging per `getBranchLoadingMessages`.

 **File**: `app/(app)/chat/[conversation_id]/page.tsx`